View Poker TDA Rules, Procedures, & Addendum

 Accommodations for players with special needs will be made when possible.

 9: Breaking Tables

 Players from a broken table will be assigned new tables and seats by a 2-step random process.
-They can get any seat including a blind or button and be dealt in except between the small blind and button.
+They can get any seat including small or big blind or the button and be dealt in except between the SB and button.
 See Illustration Addendum.

 10: Balancing Tables and Halting Play

-A: To balance in flop & mixed-games, the player who will be big blind next is moved to the worst position, including taking a single big blind when available, even if that means the seat has the big blind twice.
+A: To balance in flop & mixed-games, the player to be big blind next moves to the worst position, including single big blind if available, even if that means the seat is the big blind twice.
 Worst position is never the small blind.
-In stud-only, players move by position (last seat to open at the short table is the seat filled).
+In stud-only, players move by position (last seat open at the short table is the seat filled).

 B: In mixed games (ex: HORSE), when the game shifts from hold’em to stud, after the last hold’em hand the button moves to the position it would be if the next hand was hold’em and is frozen there during stud.
 The player moved in stud is the player who would be big blind if the game were hold’em for that hand.
 Shifting to hold’em the button starts where it was frozen.

 C: The table from which a player is moved will be specified by a predetermined procedure.

 D: Full-table play will halt on tables 3 or more players short of the table with the most players.
 Play halts on other formats (ex: 6-hand and turbos) at TDs discretion.
 TDs may waive halting play and waiver is not a misdeal.
 As the event progresses, at TD’s discretion tables may be more tightly balanced.